USCbiostats/software-dev/happy_scientist/parallel_computing/presentation.md

     stopCluster(myCluster)
     ```

 *   By default, Method 2 will create a SOCK cluster on Windows systems and a FORK cluster on Unix systems

 *   `getDoParWorkers()` can be used to verify the number of workers (cores)

+*   With some extra work and packages (Rmpi, doMPI), we can also use an MPI backend to enable parallelization on multiple nodes

 ## The 'foreach' Package: Combining Results

-*   We can change the function used to combine results with the `.combine` option
+*   The `.combine` option is used to specify the function used to combine results